dotnet/EntityFramework.Docs/entity-framework/core/querying/user-defined-function-mapping.md

 ## Mapping a method to a SQL function

-To illustrate how user-defined function mapping work, let's define the following entities:
+To illustrate how user-defined function mapping works, let's define the following entities:

 [!code-csharp[Main](../../../samples/core/Querying/UserDefinedFunctionMapping/Model.cs#Entities)]